cmcquillan/CodingPractice/2019/0320/Readme.md

 ## Outcomes
 * After 25 minutes ended up in a debugging loop with a strange browser behavior.
 Sometimes this happens so I am going to do another 25 minute sprint after I have figured out the issue.
+* It was a setTimeout and not a setInterval...